FlavioDiasPs/tob/README.md

 ### BombCrypto
 - ZOOM: 67%
 - WINDOW NAME: tob_bombcrypto
+- send_heroes_to_work_sec: Seconds to wait before calling the bot to send new heroes to work
+- refresh_heroes_positions_sec: Seconds to wait before calling the bot to refresh heroes positions
 ### LunaRush
 - ZOOM: 67%
 - WINDOW NAME: tob_lunarush
 - Graphic Quality: Low
+- extra_wait_time_during_dawn_sec: Removed
+- battle_not_ended_max_retries: Amount of times the bot will check the bot to see if battle has ended before throwing an error
+- wait_for_battle_sec: Amount of secongs to wait for the end of battle
+- wait_for_energy_sec: Seconds to wait for energy recovery
+- battle_not_ended_yet_sec: Extra seconds to wait in the case the battle is still happening
 ### SpaceCrypto
 - ZOOM: 67%
 - WINDOW NAME: tob_spacecrypto
+- spaceship_scroll_limit: Amount of times that it will scroll down to search for new spaceships with available energy
+- wait_for_surrender_sec: Seconds to wait before surrendering
+- time_to_speed_victory_sec: Seconds to wait before checking if there is a victory button to click
 ### CryptoPiece
 - ZOOM: 50%
 - WINDOW NAME: tob_cryptopiece
 - **Only works for accounts with 4 characters**
+- wait_for_stamina_sec: Seconds to wait for stamina recovery
 ### AgroFarm
 - ZOOM: 67%
 - WINDOW NAME: tob_agrofarm
+- wait_time_when_no_crop_left_sec: Seconds to wait for new crops to farm

 FAQ
 # I click start but the terminal window closes instantly